Excellence in Writing Award

 - Attach the writing assignment the essay was written to fulfill.
 Your application will not be considered without the assignment sheet.
 See your instructor if you need a copy.

-- Materials can be submitted in person at the department's main office in 214 Nolte Center.
+Materials may also be submitted in person at the department's main office in 217 Nolte Center.
+[Printable form]

 Winning submissions are available to read via the University Digital Conservancy.